A look at the status of US executions in 2025

 Here's a look at recent executions and those scheduled for the rest of the year, by state:

-Richard Gerald Jordan, the longest-serving man on Mississippi’s death row, was executed Wednesday at the Mississippi State Penitentiary in Parchman.
+Richard Gerald Jordan was executed June 25 at the Mississippi State Penitentiary in Parchman.

 Jordan, 79, was sentenced to death in January 1976 for kidnapping and killing Edwina Marter in Harrison County.
 After he kidnapped Marter, Jordan took her to a forest and fatally shot her before calling her husband, claiming she was safe and demanding $25,000.